Colin Bloomfield: Illness

 In 2001, Bloomfield discovered changes in a mole, which turned out to be a malignant melanoma.
 It was removed from his leg, and he was given an all-clear in 2006.
 However, in 2013, it returned.
 The following year, after it metastasised to his lungs, he was told that he had months to live.
 He remained open and optimistic despite his illness.

 In February 2015, he initiated the Colin Bloomfield Melanoma Appeal in conjunction with BBC Radio Derby, the Derby Telegraph and charity Skcin.
 The appeal aims to educate children on prevention of melanoma.
 On 31 March, it reached its initial target of £45,000 after a £10,000 donation from the city's Freemasons, and a new target of £75,000 was set.
 Derby County had raised £14,000 for it with £10 from every away ticket sold for their fixture against Norwich City.

 Former England footballer and manager Kevin Keegan gave a presentation at Derby County's Pride Park which raised £600 for the appeal in April.
 Former footballer Jimmy Greaves and comedian Bobby Davro also gave performances for the appeal.
 The Derby Brewing Company made a new beer in honour of former Derby County player Dave Mackay, who had died earlier that year, with some of the profits going to the appeal.

 Death

 Bloomfield died at a hospice near his family home on 25 April 2015, aged 33.
 Later that day, Shrewsbury Town achieved promotion to League One, which they dedicated to Bloomfield and to Lloyd Burton, an eleven-year-old fan who had died of a brain tumour earlier that week.

 Bloomfield's funeral was held on 13 May, at St Chad's Church, Shrewsbury, with his coffin endowed with a Shrewsbury Town flag and Derby County scarf.
-Shrewsbury manager Mickey Mellon read from the Bible, and former Derby player Roger Davies and Derbyshire-born Olympic swimmer Ross Davenport were among the mourners.
+Shrewsbury manager Micky Mellon read from the Bible, and former Derby player Roger Davies and Derbyshire-born Olympic swimmer Ross Davenport were among the mourners.

 By the time of his funeral, Bloomfield's appeal had raised over £100,000.
 It operates a free mobile mole-checking service around the Derby area, and of 500 people it had checked, 28 were given urgent referrals to doctors.